vburckhardt/markdown-llm-corrector/samples/landing-zone_corrected.md

 ## (Optional) F5 BIG-IP

 The F5 BIG-IP Virtual Edition supports setting up a client-to-site full tunnel VPN to connect to your management or edge VPC or a web application firewall (WAF).
-With this configuration, you can connect to your workload VPC via the public internet.
+With this configuration, you can connect to your workload VPC over the public internet.

 Through Secure Landing Zone, you can choose to provision the F5 BIG-IP, enabling the implementation of a client-to-site VPN or web application firewall (WAF).
 For further details, refer to [Provisioning a F5 BIG-IP host by using Secure Landing Zone](.docs/f5-big-ip/f5-big-ip.md).